 What we do, and how that’s related to your Personal Information.
 Social Factor reviews and analyzes comments left by individuals on social media platforms and websites.
 We do this to provide our own clients, who own or operate channels on those social media platforms and websites, with insights and advice on their own products and services.
 The services we provide to support the business purposes of our clients may cause us to incidentally collect and process Personal Information about those who voluntarily choose to engage in such communications, often without either us or our client having requested or sought such Personal Information from the individual responsible for its provision to our client.
-Regardless, our collection and processing of Personal Information is always on behalf of the client, to provide a service in support of the client’s business, and only with respect to information already in the client’s possession.
+Regardless, our collection and processing of such Personal Information is on behalf of the client, to provide a service in support of the client’s business, and only with respect to information already in the client’s possession.

 Social Factor’s responsibilities with respect to Personal Information.
 The extent to which Personal Information is contained within the identifier of a specific commenter, or within their comment, will of course vary, but because we might collect, reference, and/or use such Personal Information in doing our job for a client, we may become responsible for certain Personal Information about you while engaged in the above processing.
 As a “Processor” and “Service Provider” for our clients (who are the “Controllers” of such Personal Information), we are subject to various laws that now and in the future may apply in the United States, and the General Data Protection Regulation which applies across the European Union (including in the United Kingdom).
 At the same time, Social Factor is an employer, and may also interact with Personal Information while running its own business, such as in the contact information for representatives of potential Social Factor clients, which in either case is not collected solely because of its role as a Processor and Service Provider to clients.
 In those cases, we are the “Controller” of certain Personal Information for the purposes of those same laws.